2i2c-org/team-compass/communication/social.md

 (social:buffer)=
 ## Buffer for scheduling posts

-This is a productivity tool for posting across our Twitter, Mastodon and LinkedIn channels simultaneously and scheduling social media campaigns with a content calendar.
+This is a productivity tool for posting across our Bluesky, Mastodon and LinkedIn channels simultaneously and scheduling social media campaigns with a content calendar.

 **How to access**: See [](account:bitwarden).